vacp2p/rfc/content/docs/rfcs/14/README.md

 ### Version 2

-This indicates that payloads MUST be encoded using [35/WAKU-NOISE envelope data format spec](/spec/35).
+This indicates that payloads MUST be encoded using [35/WAKU-NOISE](/spec/35).

 This provides key-exchanges and encryption based on [Noise Protocol](http://www.noiseprotocol.org/noise.html).
 It also provides `ChaChaPoly` symmetric encryption.